 \section{Introduction}

-The advent of Machine Learning (ML), and more specifically Deep Learning (DL), has revolutionised numerous fields, from computer vision to natural language processing \cite{Goodfellow-et-al-2016}.
+The advent of Machine Learning (ML), and more specifically Deep Learning, has revolutionised numerous fields, from computer vision to natural language processing \cite{Goodfellow-et-al-2016}.
 In recent years, these powerful computational tools have also begun to reshape the field of applied physics.

 Deep Learning, a subset of ML, employs artificial neural networks with multiple layers (hence ``deep'') to model and understand complex patterns.
-In the realm of applied physics, DL can be used to recognise patterns in large datasets, predict system behaviour, or control physical systems.
+In the realm of applied physics, Deep Learning can be used to recognise patterns in large datasets, predict system behaviour, or control physical systems.

 One of the key advantages of Deep Learning in applied physics is its ability to process and learn from vast amounts of data, often surpassing traditional computational physics methods in both speed and accuracy.
-This is particularly useful in fields where experimental or simulation data is abundant, such as astrophysics and nuclear physics applied to cultural heritage.
+This is particularly useful in fields where experimental or simulation data is abundant, such as astrophysics or nuclear physics applied to Cultural Heritage.